ParetoQ: Improving Scaling Laws in Extremely Low-bit LLM Quantization: Introduction

-$\bullet$ We present a comprehensive study on the intertwined effects of QAT budget allocation and the specific choices of quantization functions across 8 models (125M to 3B) and 5 quantization strategies.
-Our study highlights the unique characteristics and challenges of binary, ternary, and 2/3/4-bit quantization, offering actionable insights and best practices for achieving optimal accuracy-efficiency trade-offs.

-$\bullet$ We introduce \ours{}, the first systematic, apples-to-apples comparison of quantization functions at extreme low-bit settings.
+The key contributions of this study are as follows: $\bullet$ We present a comprehensive study on the intertwined effects of QAT budget allocation and specific choices of quantization functions across 8 models (125M to 3B) and 5 quantization strategies.
+Our study highlights the unique characteristics and challenges of binary, ternary, and 2/3/4-bit quantization, offering actionable insights and best practices for achieving optimal accuracy-efficiency trade-offs. $\bullet$ We introduce \ours{}, the first systematic, apples-to-apples comparison of quantization functions at extreme low-bit settings.
 Each point in the Pareto chart outperforms prior methods optimized for specific bit widths.
-Specifically, the 1.58-bit \ours{} LLaMA-3 8B model reduces the performance gap to full precision by relatively 37.8\% compared to the 1-bit Era's LLaMA-3 8B model~\cite{ma2024era}, while using only 30\% of the training tokens.

-$\bullet$ Our research highlights the potential of 2-bit quantization as a prospective alternative to the traditional 4-bit approach, offering improved accuracy-size trade-off, as underlined in Figure~\ref{fig:0_pareto_curve_2_4_8_16}.
+Specifically, the 1.58-bit \ours{} LLaMA-3 8B model reduces the performance gap to full precision by relatively 37.8\% compared to the 1-bit Era's LLaMA-3 8B model~\citep{ma2024era}, while using only 30\% of the training tokens. $\bullet$ Our research highlights the potential of 2-bit quantization as a prospective alternative to the traditional 4-bit approach, offering improved accuracy-size trade-off, as underlined in Figure~\ref{fig:0_pareto_curve_2_4_8_16}.
 Preliminary speed benchmarks also demonstrate promising efficiency gains with 2-bit quantization.
 Nevertheless, widespread adoption will require community-wide efforts, such as INT2 support in NVIDIA tensor cores, to unlock the full benefits of 2-bit quantization.